etlioglu/bioinformatics-workflows/cellranger.md

 tar -xzvf refdata-cellranger-GRCh38-1.2.0.tar.gz
 ```

-Add the paths to the cell ranger and genome directories to `.bash_profile`.
+Add the paths to the cell ranger and genome directories to `.bash_profile` and make a test run with `cellranger testrun --id=tiny`